security-force-monitor/research-handbook/source/source-citation-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This field is used to specify the exact content within a source that defines the citation.
-For example, if we want to create an citation of page 4 of a source then we would set the value in `source:access_point_type`_ to ``page`` and enter ``4`` in this attribute.
-As noted in the documention for `source:access_point_type`_ there are eight ways to trigger a citation.
-These are listed below, along with the data type and format rquired to specify the exact content of the citation:
+For example, if we want to create a citation of page 4 of a source then we would set the value in `source:access_point_type`_ to ``page`` and enter ``4`` in this attribute.
+As noted in the documentation for `source:access_point_type`_ there are seven ways to trigger a citation.
+These are listed below, along with the data type and format required to specify the exact content of the citation:

 - ``archive``: Leave empty.
 The value in `source:archive_url`_ serves as the trigger for this citation type.
 - ``page``: Single page (``1``), single range of pages (``1-2``), combination of page and page ranges (``1,2-3,4,5-8``)